ortus-docs/commandbox-docs/usage/execution/os_binaries.md

 !java -jar myLib.jar
 ```

-You can even call other CLIs
+## CWD-Aware

+OS Commands you run are executed in the same working directory as CommandBox.
+This means you can seamlessly invoke other CLIs without ever leaving the CommandBox interactive shell.

 ```bash
 !git init